benni-dev-ux/neural_network_package/README.md

    ` neural_net = nnp.NeuralNetwork([input_layer_size, hidden_layer_size, output_layer_size])`

-2. Set an activation function to a specific function, otherwise sigmoid will be used for training. 'sigmoid', 'relu' or 'tanh' are valid parameters.
+2. Set an activation function to a specific function, otherwise sigmoid will be used for training.
+Valid parameters are 'sigmoid', 'relu' or 'tanh'.
    ` neural_net.set_activation_function( activation_function_name)`

 3. Train the neural network with given inputs, ground truth and various hyperparameters.

    hyperparameters:

    - x : dataset as numpy array
    - y : ground truth as one hot vectors
    - alpha : learning rate